Kerala Teaching Volunteers

 Day in the life

 You'll volunteer at one of two schools in the local area from Monday to Friday.
 Making your way to the project from your accommodation by tuk-tuk, a typical day of volunteering normally consists; you'll usually start your morning sessions at 10am, helping out as a classroom assistant to help teach English reading and writing skills, maths, arts and crafts, and a variety of other subjects to children between the ages of 6 and 16.
 The morning sessions finish at 12pm, breaking for lunch and lesson planning for a couple of hours, and then classes will continue from 2pm to 3:30pm.
 Please note that timings are subject to change and are at the discretion of the needs of the project and the local team.
 During school holidays or exam times you can expect a different schedule

-You'll also have the opportunity during the week to work with women at a local women's empowerment project, which is designed to help women learn new skills, improve their English, and increase their confidence.
+You may also have the opportunity during the week to work with women at a local women's education project, which is designed to help women learn new skills, improve their English, and increase their confidence.
 This is a really worthwhile project, where the women taking part in the sessions are keen to improve their general education, having left school at a young age either to help out with family duties or to be married.
 If you're interested in taking part in these sessions, you would do so in place of teaching at the schools on weekday mornings (provided enough women attend the project) and this option is subject to availability.

 The evenings and weekends are yours to spend as you wish.
 Your volunteer accommodation is close to the centre of town where there are plenty of cafes, restaurants and shops to keep you entertained.
 If you're after a bit of beach time, Fort Kochi has a small beach where you'll be greeted with brilliant views of the huge Chinese fishing nets, but you might prefer to travel a little further south to Andhakaranazhi Beach if it's a chilled out day on the sand you're after.
 There are other points of interest in Fort Kochi, including the Kerala Kathakali Centre - where you can catch a colourful local performance, the Maritime Museum, Indo-Portuguese Museum, the Dutch Palace, and the many places of worship including Jew Town's synagogue, St Francis Church, and Santa Cruz Basilica.